 A large bowl of either phở tái or phở chín is 59,000 VND, but if you want both cuts of beef you’ll need to pay an extra 22,000 VND.
 Or you can just get the combo (phở đặc biệt) for 69,000 VND.

 We ended up eating at various branches of Pho 24 quite often – when we are in the mall or the airport or anytime we want a reliably delicious bowl of pho without any tummy troubles later.

 Location: Pho 24 has dozens of locations around Ho Chi Minh City

 9. Anan Saigon

 The pho at Anan Saigon is a bit of a different dish than all the others on our list.
-Their “Truff Pho” has a steep price tag of 225,000 VND (almost $10 USD) which is not totally outlandish by western standards, but absolutely highway robbery when compared to other bowls of pho in Vietnam.
+Their “Truff Pho” has a steep price tag of 225,000 VND (almost $10 USD) which is not outlandish by western standards.
+However, it is absolutely highway robbery when compared to other bowls of pho in Vietnam.

 Another great reason to try Anan Saigon is their rooftop bar which has an awesome view of the Bitexco tower.
-If you’re going to pay $10 for a bowl of pho you might as well take advantage of the view as well!
+If you’re going to pay $10 for a bowl of pho, you might as well take advantage of the view!

 Location: 89 Tôn Thất Đạm, District 1

 10: Pho Chay Nhu – Best Vegetarian Pho